 This high-quality residential service for men and women focuses on cognitive rehabilitation and behaviour/risk management to improve quality of life.
 It forms a transition from the dedicated ABI assessment and diagnosis unit to more independent living.
 Service users may also be admitted from secure inpatient services and acute inpatient services where their rehab potential is moderate to high.

 As service users progress they have the opportunity to step down and carry on their rehabilitation in other parts of the care pathway at Richardson Care.

 Our ABI rehabilitation and transitional service is located at The Richardson Mews, a large detached Victorian house in private grounds with specialist accommodation for 25 people.

 There are 12 bedrooms on the ground floor and 13 on the first floor, which can be accessed using a lift.
 All bedrooms have an ensuite shower/wet room and some have kitchenette facilities.
 However, we encourage service users to use the communal kitchen and we support them in preparing their food.
 There is also a specially-designed occupational therapy kitchen, which is more easily accessible for wheelchair users.
 In here, our occupational therapist, care support workers and ASDAN co-ordinator support our service users to relearn domestic skills.

 We offer a range of communal spaces so service users can have privacy and flexibility without being confined to their rooms.
 The Richardson Mews has three large lounge areas, dining area and extensive gardens.
-In addition, there is also a large hall, which we use for physiotherapy, short-mat bowling, music sessions and other activities, many of which include service users from our other homes.
+In addition, there is also a large hall, which we use for physiotherapy, music sessions, arts and crafts, games, parties and other activities.

 The Richardson Mews